 The Memo was a rather unique camera in the Minolta line-up, and quite unlike any cameras they produced later.
 Perhaps it inspired later similar looking cameras like the Agfa Clack and the Kodak Brownie.
 The Memo also came with a lens cap that could be reversed and used as a lens cap, as also found on the later Carl Zeiss Werra.
 The Memo certainly confirms that Minolta was innovative in its camera designs, in contrast to what is often thought of Japanese companies from that time.

-Minolta started making TLR cameras already in 1937.
-The early models were clearly inspired by the Rolleicords and Rolleiflexes, including the focussing mechanism with a focus knob on the side of the camera which would move the whole lens board.
-Instead, the 1953 Minoltacord had focussing lever at the bottom of the lens board, which was a considerable design change from the earlier Minoltaflex (see above).
-The focus lever would engage the helical focus unit of the taking lens, to which the rest of the lens board was mounted.
+The 1953 Minoltacord was the first Minolta TLR which had its focussing lever at the bottom of the lens board, which was a considerable design change from the earlier Minoltaflex (see above).
+The focus lever would engage the helical focus unit of the taking lens to which the rest of the lens board was mounted.
 This was similar to (and likely copied from) the way the Meopta Flexaret worked.
 Despite the name, the Minoltacord had a lever crank winding mechanism like the Rolleiflex line.
 Unfortunately the shutter still had to be cocked by hand.

 A Minoltacord with Chioyoko Promar SIII 75mm f/3.5 taking lens.
 The viewing lens was a slightly faster f/3.2.
 This is the version with Seikosha Rapid shutter and the early style top hood.

 The 1955 Minolta 'A' was a rangefinder camera with leaf shutter.
-This was one of Minolta's first non-folding 35mm cameras; but it was not Minolta's first rangefinder, that was the Minolta 35 above.
+This was one of Minolta's first non-folding 35mm cameras, but it was not Minolta's first rangefinder, that was the Minolta 35 above.
 The Minolta 'A' had a bulky body with a distinct design.
 An interesting feature was the serrated wheel for setting the shutter speed on top of the camera.
 The wind lever appears to be a weak spot in this camera, as the bottom gear is often broken, so if you want to buy one (or the A-2 below), ask if the wind lever moves freely without arming the shutter.
 If so, better avoid.

 The 1955 Minolta 'A-2' was introduced around the same time as the Minolta 'A', it was essentially a better specified version with bright frame viewfinder and faster shutter speeds.
 The shutter speed dial was relocated to make place for the larger viewfinder.
 Later production of the A-2 had a faster f/2.8 lens.
-Apparently a very rare version with an interchangeable bayonet mount also existed (I have never seen one), its only additional lens being a 100mm f/4.8 Tele Rokkor.
-This model was not to be confused with the Minolta Super-A below, which looked similar but had a wider range of lenses available.

 A late production Minolta 'A-2' with fast five-element 45mm f/2.8 Rokkor lens.